lane-neuro/research-analytics-suite/neurobehavioral_analytics_suite/data_engine/project/README.md

 <!-- ABOUT THE SUBPACKAGE -->
 ## About The Subpackage

-The `project` subpackage within the Data Engine package defines and manages functionalities for handling projects in the NeuroBehavioral Analytics Suite (NBAS).
+The `project` subpackage within the `data_engine` package defines and manages functionalities for handling projects in the NeuroBehavioral Analytics Suite (NBAS).
 The key components of this subpackage include:

 - **load_project**: Function to load a project from a given file path using the pickle module to decode the DataEngine object from the file.
 - **save_project**: Function to save the active project to a file using the pickle module to serialize the DataEngine object.